RevealBi/Documentation/docs/user/fields/calculated/date.md

 <a name='date-time'></a>
 ## Time

-When you use time, Analytics will return a time set to the values you include in your formula.
+When you use time, Reveal will return a time set to the values you include in your formula.

 ### Syntax